 You can also look for a rehabilitation center that offers an individualized substance abuse recovery program.
 Such a facility should provide long-term solutions to specific addictions, such as alcohol, methamphetamine, and prescription drugs for anxiety or pain.

 The road to recovery is long for someone who has a severe substance abuse problem.
-With expert help, you can make recovery easier for a friend or a loved one who has suffered enough from their addiction.
+With expert help, the proper care, or finding the right programs like that offered by Recovery Beach you can make recovery easier for a friend or a loved one who has suffered enough from their addiction.

 - Be there for the person